 • Outmoded security methods are not keeping up with ever changing attack vectors

-• Need to quickly identify physical threats such as personal located in unauthorized locations
+• Need to quickly identify physical threats such as people located in unauthorized locations

 • Need to quickly identify digital threats, everything from bad password attempts to DoS attacks